Lise345/BOLTCAR/README.md

 # Startgeom.out
 The startgeom.out contains the output file of a Gaussian 16 calculation, where the initial TS was optimized.
 This will serve as the starting point of your calculation.
 # Parameters.txt
-This file will contain parameters used throughout the code:
-CREST version --> indicate the CREST version
+This file will contain parameters used throughout the code:\n CREST version --> indicate the CREST version
 CREST solvent --> indicate the CREST solvent
 RMSD threshold --> classically equal to 0.5